microsoft/IIoT/HOL/IOTHubPiHackathon/2/README.md

 1. Setup your Azure IoT Suite remote monitoring pre-configured solution.
 You will use this pre-configured solution for the duration of the labs to help with visualization of the data and other IoT functions.
   - Go to the Microsoft IoT Suite microsite [https://www.azureiotsuite.com/](https://www.azureiotsuite.com/).
   - Log in using your Azure subscription credentials.
-  - Click the "Create a new solution" button.
+  - Navigate to the Remote Montioring Solution Accelerator and click on "Try Now".
         <p align="center">
          <img src="/HOL/IOTHubPiHackathon/images/selectRMS.png" />
       </p>